leanghok120/leanghok120/README.md

 I love coding, croissants, cycling, cats(ragdolls), cozy rainy days, and linux.
 (Neovim as well)

-Currently: not active cuz why not
+Currently: learning svelte and sveltekit

 Here's a stana hat for you :3